Deathspike/mangarack.cs/README.md

 #### --animation (-a)

 The toggle to disable animation framing.
 This is the process of detecting animated pages and extracting the last frame.
-The feature was added to accommodate series in which pages are provided as an animation, presumably added to fool naïve synchronization implementations into getting an incorrect page.
+The feature was added to accommodate series in which pages are provided as an animation, presumably added to fool naïve synchronization implementations into synchronizing an incorrect page.

 #### --duplication (-d)